Boktai 2: Solar Boy Django

-Boktai 2's game cartridge includes a photometric light sensor that measures the amount of sunlight/uv rays exposed to it.
+Boktai 2's game cartridge includes a photometric light sensor that measures the amount of sunlight/UV rays exposed to it.

 Plot

 The game takes place in San Miguel, Django's home town.
 As Django arrives he is confronted by a mysterious vampire who steals the Gun Del Sol (Solar Gun) and somehow uses it on Django.
 Unarmed, he makes his way through the dungeon and is greeted by Zazie the Sunflower girl.
 She bestows upon him the Sol de Vice (Solar Glove), which gives Django the ability to enchant ordinary weapons, like a sword, with the power of the sun.

 He arrives at what is left of San Miguel.
 Upon arriving he finds out that the vampire who stole the Gun Del Sol has been through here.
 He hears that Smith, the town blacksmith, is missing.
 He decides to go find Smith in hope of finding out something about the vampire.
 He is told by Zazie that she saw Smith head towards the cathedral.
 Django decides that was the best place to start looking for him.
 The story evolves from here into something much larger.

-Towards the end of the game, Django will regain his Solar Gun; however, it will be greatly damaged due to the use of it by the vampire otherwise known as Ringo.
+Towards the end of the game, Django will regain his Solar Gun, but it will be greatly damaged due to the use of it by the vampire, who turns out to be Django's father, Ringo.
 Although the character known as Smith will repair it, it is unable to be restored to its original functionality.

 If the player chooses to continue their game after beating the game, he or she will start off from where the game was last saved, rather than how the continue function worked in Boktai 1, where the player needed to restart the game.
 There are four different endings that are somewhat the same, other than the characters who are talking with Django, who basically talk about dark and light needing to be together in order for both to co-exist, and who, exactly, helped Django during the final battle.
 The characters include Earthly Maiden Lita, Dark Boy Sabata, the librarian named Lady, and Smith's granddaughter named Violet (Sumire in Japan).